ADAMOS: Axion Daily Modulation Searches for Dark Matter at 20 GHz: Introduction

 Traditional haloscope searches such as ADMX \cite{ADMX_2021_search}, CAPP \cite{CAPP_2024_ahn}, and CAST-CAPP \cite{Adair_CAST-CAPP_2022} are optimized for the narrow-band ($\Delta\nu/\nu \sim 10^{-6}$) signal expected from a virialized halo.
 At higher frequencies (larger axion masses), the cavity volume decreases rapidly as the resonant wavelength becomes smaller, making high-frequency sensitivity extremely challenging and leaving the region above $\sim$\,\SI{10}{\GHz} largely unexplored.
 This region is nevertheless well motivated by recent lattice QCD calculations for the QCD axion mass \cite{Borsanyi_2016_mass}, highlighting a critical gap in the experimental landscape.

 Beyond the standard CDM paradigm, alternative axion production mechanisms predict distinct and non-standard signatures that narrow-band searches may miss.
 The Axion Quark Nugget (AQN) model \cite{Zhitnitsky_2003_aqn} proposes that DM consists of macroscopic nuggets of nuclear matter stabilized by an axion domain wall (ADW).
 In this framework, mildly relativistic axions with a large bandwidth ($\Delta\nu/\nu \sim 1$) are emitted during annihilations as AQNs traverse the Earth.
 Additionally, their flux is modulated with a sidereal day period due to Earth’s rotation relative to the galactic DM wind \cite{Liang_aqn_2020, Budker_AQN_2020}.
 A previous search by the CAST-CAPP collaboration \cite{Caspers_daily_2025} demonstrated the feasibility of this detection approach, but was ultimately limited by temperature-dependent gain drifts in the readout chain.
+More recently, the CAPP collaboration \cite{CAPP_2025_first_aqn} performed a dedicated AQN daily modulation search, establishing new exclusion limits in the \SI{1.9}{\micro\eV} to \SI{9.3}{\micro\eV} mass range.
 Axion-related daily modulation signatures have also been searched for in other frameworks \cite{ADMX_2023_background} with similar stability limitations.

 Furthermore, a significant fraction of the halo may reside in substructure such as streams or miniclusters \cite{Vogelsberger_2011_streams, Tkachev_1991_minicluster}.
 Slow-moving axions can then be transiently enhanced by gravitational focusing from solar system bodies \cite{Kryemadhi_gravitational_2023, OHare_2023_Minicluster}, leading to temporally localized and strongly boosted local axion densities.
 These short-duration, narrowband excesses are naturally averaged out in conventional long-integration analyses.
 A dedicated search for such transient events requires a high-duty-cycle experiment with time-domain analysis capabilities and high-resolution FFTs.